Is Your Digital Marketing Strategy at Odds with Your Climate Strategy?

 • Green hosting: Transition from fossil fuels by choosing hosting providers and data partners with clear renewable energy policies.
 This can potentially reduce a significant percentage of your digital emissions.
 Find a provider in the Green Web Foundation’s hosting directory.

-• Data strategy: Adopt a sustainable data strategy that includes ongoing testing and good governance practices, like data disposal and data privacy.
+• Data strategy: Adopt a sustainable data strategy that includes ongoing testing and good data governance practices, like data disposal and data privacy.

 • Verified offsets: Don’t rely on offsets before reduction.
 Reduce first, offset what you can’t reduce, and only use verified solutions!